 In the words of C.J.
 Peters, an infectious diseases expert that for the last 30 years worked for the U.S. Army and the Center for Disease Control: "all the steps needed to use certain viruses and bacteria as weapons of mass destruction have been carefully evaluated and found to be workable".

 He also said referring to the 6 "Category A bioterrorism agents" (anthrax, smallpox, plague, botulism, tularemia and viral hemorrhagic fevers, including among others the Ebola and Marburg virus) "Every one of these agents has been weaponized by the U.S. or the Soviets or both.
 Each one of them is known to have been aerosolized, and each has a high morbidity rate and mortality rate."

-Experiments by the Soviet Union included, various delivery methods, vacuum drying, sizing the bacterium, developing strains resistant to antibiotics, combining the bacterium with other diseases (such as diphtheria), and other genetic engineering.
+Experiments by the Soviet Union included various delivery methods, vacuum drying, developing strains resistant to antibiotics, combining the bacterium with other diseases (such as diphtheria), and other genetic engineering alterations.
 Scientists who worked in USSR bio-weapons programs have stated that the Soviet effort was formidable and that large stocks of weaponized plague bacteria were produced.

 The CDC wrote: "Why are we concerned about pneumonic plague as a bioweapon?